radiantearth/stac-spec/overview.md

 keep a history of changes made to items and catalogs.
 - [STAC on the Web](best-practices.md#stac-on-the-web) explains how catalogs should have html versions for each item and catalog, as well as ways to achieve that.

+## Collection Overview

+A STAC Collection extends the Catalog construct to provide additional metadata to describe the set of Items it contains.
+The required fields are fairly minimal - it inherits the 4 required Catalog fields (id, description, stac_version and links), and adds license and extents.
+But there are a number of other common fields, and more common fields are also defined in [STAC extensions](extensions/).
+These serve as basic metadata, and ideally Collections also link to fuller metadata (ISO 19115, etc) when it is available.